oppia/oppia/README.md

 ## Contributing

-The Oppia project is built by the community for the community.
-We love contributions, and new contributors are always welcome.
+The Oppia project is built by the community for the community, and is currently in active development.

-Please see the [CONTRIBUTING](CONTRIBUTING.md) file for instructions on how to contribute code to Oppia.
+We love contributions.
+There are many ways to help with Oppia's development, including art, coding, design and documentation.
+New contributors are always welcome!

+If you'd like to help with code-related stuff, please see the [CONTRIBUTING](CONTRIBUTING.md) file for instructions.
+We'll add instructions for helping with other types of things soon -- but, if you're interested in any of these, please send an email to `admin@oppia.org`, and we'll get back to you promptly!

 ## Support